-Development of the Renewable Energy Business in 32 Locations Nationwide
+Development of the Renewable Energy Business in 43 Locations Nationwide

 The Group first invested in a solar power generation project in 2014.
 In 2017, we entered into a capital and business alliance with Renewable Japan Co., Ltd., a renewable energy provider.
 In July 2018, through a joint investment with the Development Bank of Japan we began an ownership and operation business for seven projects that are either currently in operation or under development.
-With this investment, we are now involved in renewable energy business facilities in 32 locations throughout Japan (including projects under development).
+We are now involved in renewable energy business facilities in 43 locations throughout Japan(including projects under development.
+As of the end of June 2019) and rated capacity 829MW(Total involvement business value including joint venture) .